gl551b/JustIT-Graduation/README.md

 ![slide4](images/Slide4.jpg)

-Now, let’s get started with some Statistics!
+Now, let’s get started with my favourite: Statistics!
-According to the Office for National Statistics, the UK dog market is estimated at approximately £10 billion in 2024 and steadily growing since 2019.<br>
+According to the Office for National Statistics, the UK dog market is estimated at approximately £10 billion in 2024 and steadily growing since 2019.
+Yes, 10 billion pounds.<br>
 <br>

 ![slide5](images/Slide5.jpg)